Opinions of Peter Belmont

 The world has seen Israel and the USA back down before a small retaliatory attack by Iran in June, 2025, in which Iran was using its older (less high-tech) weapons.
 The world knows that Iran has been re-arming with better technology and with weapons acquired from Russia and China.

-The progressively more severe attacks will remind the USA and Israel that Iran can more-or-less wipe out Israel and can severely damage USA’s outposts in Western Asia if it chooses to; and will invite the USA and Israel to fold their tents and withdraw (i.e., accede to Iran’s demands) all the while showing that Iran does not desire wider (or all-out) war but is willing to chance it if the USA and Israel prefer all-out war to a retreat away from imperial designs (e.g., “Greater Israel”).
+The progressively more severe attacks, if needed, will remind the USA and Israel that Iran can more-or-less wipe out Israel and can severely damage USA’s outposts in Western Asia if it chooses to; and will invite the USA and Israel to fold their tents and withdraw (i.e., accede to Iran’s demands) all the while showing that Iran does not desire wider (or all-out) war but is willing to chance it if the USA and Israel prefer all-out war to a retreat away from imperial designs (e.g., “Greater Israel”).

 The war of attrition by Iran against the USA and Israel consists of setting forth demands and then damaging the USA and Israel by attacks gradually increasing in seriousness, always allowing the USA and Israel to quit, but always allowing the USA and Israel to set fire to the region in an all-out regional war (with severe effects on world oil supply) if that is what they preferred.